To keep things fair for easy comparison, let us let:

 7 all-you-can-eat gourmet meals.

-There are 7 meal times per day - consequently, a guest, you, can potentially access 21 items - 7 meal times x 3 items (1 meal, and 2 drinks) per meal time..
+at every meal time - and there are 7 meal times per day - consequently, a guest, you, can potentially access 21 items - 7 meal times x 3 items (1 meat, 1 side, and 1 drink) per meal time.

-If you divided the $150 per person, per day cost which you would have paid for the all-inclusive complement of your stay by the 21 items per day - it would cost you on average - $7.14 per item ($150/21)
+Using the $150 per person cost - If you divided the $150 per person, per day cost which you would have paid for the all-inclusive complement of your stay by the 21 items per day - it would cost you on average - $7.14 per item ($150/21).

 Do you know of any 12-course, gourmet dinner that you can get at any restaurant in Canada for $7?